 This information from Lexicomp® explains what you need to know about this medication, including what it’s used for, how to take it, its side effects, and when to call your healthcare provider.

 - Severe infections have happened in people taking drugs like this one by mouth to treat inflammatory health problems.
 This includes tuberculosis, viral infections like shingles, bacterial infections, and fungal infections.
 Sometimes these may lead to treatment in a hospital or death.
-If you have an infection, talk with your doctor.
-You may need to avoid using this drug.
-Call your doctor right away if you have fever, chills, or sweating; cough; muscle aches; shortness of breath; more sputum or change in color of sputum; red, warm, swollen, painful skin; sores on your body; weight loss; stomach pain; diarrhea; burning or pain with passing urine; passing urine more often; or feeling very tired.
+If your child has an infection, talk with the doctor.
+Your child may need to avoid using this drug.
+Call the doctor right away if your child has fever, chills, or sweating; cough; muscle aches; shortness of breath; more sputum or change in color of sputum; red, warm, swollen, painful skin; sores on the body; weight loss; stomach pain; diarrhea; burning or pain with passing urine; passing urine more often; or feeling very tired.

 - Drugs like this one taken by mouth to treat inflammatory health problems may raise the risk of heart attack, stroke, blood clots, and death.
 This includes sudden death from heart disease.
 If you have questions, talk with the doctor.

 - Call the doctor or get medical help right away if your child has signs of heart attack or stroke.
 This includes chest pain or pressure, shortness of breath, dizziness or passing out, severe headache, weakness on 1 side of the body, trouble speaking or thinking, change in eyesight or balance, or drooping on 1 side of the face.